gwengullett/plex-over/README.md

-## Plex over preview
+## Plex Over early preview
+Get You Plex Content within a web browser.

 ### requirement:
 #### server side:
 - PHP 5.2 or newer
 - PHP-cURL
+- Plex Media Server running

 ##### Client side:
 - A modern browser (Safari requiered if you enable video transcoding)
 - Javascript enabled

 ### installation:
-Copy plex_over folder content somewhere where plex_over can be served.
+Copy plex_over folder content somewhere where Plex Over can be served.

 In root folder, you'll find a subfolder "config" with 2 aliases: codeigniter and user_pref.
 Open codeigniter, then set: